 2. Allianz, the best multi-trip annual travel insurance for seniors

-Allianz is easily the best annual travel insurance for seniors since it covers travelers up to the age of 99.
+Allianz is easily one of the best annual travel insurance for seniors since it covers travelers up to the age of 99.
 Travelers can travel for up to 45 days and still receive yearly travel insurance coverage.

 Allianz’s AllTrips Prime plan provides great trip cancellation, trip interruption, and baggage loss coverage.
 Even better, there is no deductible for medical expenses, so if you get sick or injured, Allianz will cover everything for you.